neooriginal/WorldEndArchive/README.md

 - **🖥️ Post-Apocalyptic UI**: Terminal-inspired interface with CRT effects and nuclear aesthetics
 - **🔌 Offline Operation**: Works entirely offline once content is archived
 - **🗄️ Persistent Storage**: SQLite3 database for reliable, portable storage

+## 🏗️ System Architecture

+WorldEndArchive uses a two-component architecture:

+1. **Crawler Component** (`Main Application`)
+   - Handles web crawling and content archiving
+   - Builds and maintains the SQLite database
+   - Provides database download functionality
+   - Runs as a Node.js application

+2. **Reader Component** (`Standalone Application`)
+   - Provides search and retrieval functionality
+   - Works completely offline without server components
+   - Can be used with any web browser
+   - Located in the `/standalone` folder

+This separation ensures that the knowledge archiving process can run on a powerful server, while the knowledge retrieval can be performed on any device with a browser, even in offline scenarios.

 ## 🚀 Installation